JishinBijumon/JishinBijumon/README.md

 # 👋 Hi there, I'm Jishin Bijumon!

-🎓 I'm a BTech engineering student at **Amal Jyothi College of Engineering**, Kanjirappally, Kottayam.
+🎓 I'm a B.Tech engineering student at **Amal Jyothi College of Engineering**, Kanjirappally, Kottayam.

 ---